The results are in…

 Best High End Electric (£1,000+)

 It was more clear cut in the results looking for the best high end electric.
 Way out in front with more than half the votes was the quite stunning Gibson Memphis ES-Les Paul, a part-hollow/part-solid guitar which took the best elements of both the Les Paul and ES ranges and melded them into one incredible guitar.
-A slightly more affordable version of this is the 2015 ES-Les Paul Electric Guitar.
+A slightly different and far more collectible version of this is the 2015 ES-Les Paul Electric Guitar.

 Interestingly for a Les Paul, there is no trace of mahogany in the body, instead using a 3-ply maple/poplar/maple combination which deliver brilliant clarity and brightness.
 Making up the list was the Gibson Joe Bonamassa Signature (an alternative is the Gibson 1960 Les Paul Standard Reissue) and, from slightly left of field, the ESP LTD SN-1000 FR which introduced a set of interesting new pickups to the mix in the Fishman Fluence, which allow players to choose between active or passive responses.